adityasingh31/kanban-board/README.md

 ## Usage

-1. Click the "display" button to fetch and display the tickets from the provided API.
+1. Click the "Display" button to fetch tickets from the API.

-2. Select one of the three grouping options: "By Status," "By User," or "By Priority."
+2. Choose a grouping option from the available selections: "By Status," "By User," or "By Priority."

-3. Choose the sorting option: "Priority" or "Title."
+3. Select how you want to sort the displayed tickets: either by "Priority" or "Title."

-4. The Kanban board will dynamically adjust to reflect your choices.
+4. Watch as the Kanban board updates dynamically to reflect your choices.

-5. The application will save your view state, so you can return to your preferred settings even after a page reload.
+5. Enjoy the convenience of having your view state saved for future visits!

 ## Contributing